yoki123/torpc/README.md

-# fizznet
+# ToRPC

-Fizznet is A simple Async TCP and Duplex RPC framework based on Tornado IOLoop.
+ToRPC(Tornado + RPC) is A simple Async TCP and Duplex RPC framework based on Tornado IOLoop.
 It's very fast and lightweight.
 ## Examples
 --------